MarioAraya/vgm-scrap-radio/README.md

 - Scrapp a site with vgm music and get albums and tracks.
 - Play each song or album in an HTML5 player
 - Can randomly play 1 album or 1 song
-- Find album/tracks in the VGM dtabase
+- Find album/tracks in the VGM database
 - Database stored, after successfully scrapp all the albums, in firebase DB

 ## addititional: